(copying allowed for personal / educational use only)

 father of modern scientific psychiatry and psychopharmacology.”

-He regarded mental disorders as biologically-based, improved on Falret's
+He published The Textbook of Psychiatry and regarded mental disorders as biologically-based, improved on Falret's

 concepts, and employed German psychiatrist Karl LudwigKahlbaum's“cyclothymia”